Sponsored content

 High cholesterol is a risk factor for heart disease because it can restrict blood flow to and from the heart.
 But research suggests that the high fibre content in flaxseeds could help to lower cholesterol levels.

-For example, this one-month study of people with peripheral artery disease showed that people who ate four tablespoons of milled flaxseed per day lowered their levels of LDL (bad cholesterol) by 15%.
+This one-month study of people with peripheral artery disease showed that those who ate four tablespoons of milled flaxseed per day lowered their levels of LDL (bad cholesterol) by 15%.

 Another 12-week study of 112 people also saw significant reductions in total cholesterol, body mass index (BMI), and blood pressure in people who ate four teaspoons of milled flaxseed per day.